AliAkrem/progres/AI/docs/description.md

 # Student Mobile Application

 ## Overview
 The Student Mobile Application is a Flutter-based solution designed specifically for university students to access their academic information securely.
-The application provides a streamlined interface for students to view their academic records, personal information, and stay updated with their educational journey.
+The application leverages institutional APIs to provide students with a comprehensive view of their academic records, grades, and institutional information—all through a streamlined mobile interface.

 ## Target Platform
 - Primary: Android